 (i) use the de-identified data for general research;

 (ii) disclose (including by selling) the de-identified data.

+Note: A direct marketing consent or a de-identification consent could consist of either or both a use consent or a disclosure consent.

 (2) For these rules, each of the following is a category of consents: